uri-library-data-services/iassist-preview/content/blog/technology-befuddles-session-c3.md

 presentations.
 The room was too hot and too crowded but the attendees were patient, enthusiastic and even provided some tech support!!

-Paul Bern was the lucky presenter - the laptop didn\'t reallly crash until he was done explaining how to make Google work better for us and help us to help other folks find data.
+Paul Bern was the lucky presenter - the laptop didn't reallly crash until he was done explaining how to make Google work better for us and help us to help other folks find data.
 I propose that IASSISTers who do create CSEs for data exploration link their CSEs together to really harness the power of our community.
 Good job Paul!

-The meltdown began with the next presenter\....ME!
-Apparently it is true that \"everything is San\'s fault\" because the chaos begin in the middle of my presentation and plagued us the rest of the session!
-I killed the first laptop and didn\'t even get to show off the cool RSS stuff we\'ve been working on.
+The meltdown began with the next presenter....ME!
+Apparently it is true that "everything is San's fault" because the chaos begin in the middle of my presentation and plagued us the rest of the session!
+I killed the first laptop and didn't even get to show off the cool RSS stuff we've been working on.
 Therefore, I will totally abuse my postion as blog editor and give the links for interested folks to check out for themselves.
 Unless you really like looking at XML, I recommend using IE7, Firefox 2.0 or an RSS reader to check these out but here they are: